padloc/padloc/README.md

 To add dependencies, you can use `scope=[scope-without-@padloc/] npm run add [package]` and to remove them, run `scope=[scope-without-@padloc/] npm run remove [package]`.

+Use `npm run prettier` to make "prettify" all files.

 ## Configuration

 | Environment Variable | Default                          | Description                                                                                               |